Working out how much to offer

 Making an offer in a competitive market

-In some markets, properties are snapped up quickly and buyers are regularly gazumped - meaning that they're outbid by other buyers after their offer has been accepted.
+In competitive markets, properties are snapped up quickly and buyers are regularly gazumped - meaning that they're outbid by other buyers after their offer has been accepted.

-If a lot of other buyers are interested in the property, it can be worth offering the asking price or even higher to avoid missing out.
+If multiple buyers are interested in the property, it can be worth offering the asking price or even more to avoid missing out.

 But even in this situation, make sure you're not paying above the odds - do your market comparison and stick to the budget you've set.
-Also, keep in mind that high competition means you may be buying at the 'top of the market' - so even if the property has grown in value in recent years, growth may taper off when the market quiets down.
+Also, keep in mind that high competition means you may be buying at the 'top of the market' - so even if the property has grown in value in recent years, it may peak when you buy and could potentially dip again when the market quiets down.